Pursuing and Achieving Equity

 |Develop an action plan and/or policy to incorporate equity into your district structure|

-Student achievement is linked to the positive engagement of students and families in the education process.1 Students, families, and communities are considered “stakeholders and partners” in their school communities and serve as essential resources.2 Their input helps to evaluate the effectiveness of school practices, provides context to the experiences of students, and develops necessary and innovative supports to serve the needs of students.
-School leaders must actively involve “stakeholders” specifically from communities that face barriers to engagement.
+Student achievement is linked to the positive engagement of students and families in the education process.2 Students, families, and communities are considered “stakeholders and partners” in their school communities and serve as essential resources.3 Their input helps evaluate the effectiveness of school practices, provide context to the experiences of students, and develop necessary and innovative supports to serve the needs of students.
+School leaders must actively involve stakeholders specifically from communities that face barriers to engagement.

 At every step of the action plan, districts should be actively engaging students and families.
-Their insight is invaluable in the incorporation of equity in school practice and your community.
-Practicing inclusivity and transparency with your community develops trust between all stakeholders.
+Their insight is valuable to incorporate equity in school practice and community engagement.
+Practicing inclusivity and transparency with your community develops trust among stakeholders.

-It is important to understand the demographic makeup of your district community to develop an effective equity-focused program that supports the needs of your students, families and communities.
+It is important to understand the demographic makeup of the broader district community to develop an effective equity-focused approach that supports the needs of students, families and communities.

 Practicing equity requires an analysis of data, both quantitative and qualitative, to measure the success as well as the disparities within a district’s education programs and practices.
-Data should measure how students perform academically, how students engage in school, and how students feel about their learning, safety and social connections within school.
-Data also identifies existing opportunity gaps between groups of students, families and communities, and the barriers that exist within the district.
+Data should measure how students perform academically, engage in school, and feel about their learning, safety and connections within school.
+Data also identifies existing opportunity gaps between groups of students, and between families and communities.
+Data also should support the process of identifying barriers that exist within the district.

 Equity and equality are not synonymous.
 Equality is treating all students the same, where students receive the same access to opportunities and resources.
-Equity recognizes that our students’ experiences are different and require different supports, resources and funding to make sure that all students achieve at the highest level.
-Having a clear definition of equity that is shared, understood, and practiced by members of your district and community sets the foundation for the comprehensive and consistent practice of equity.
+Equity recognizes that our students’ experiences are different and require different supports, resources and funding to ensure that all students demonstrate academic growth and achievement.
+Having a clear definition of equity that is shared, understood, and practiced by members of your community sets the foundation for the comprehensive and consistent practice of equity.

 Embed educational equity training into all levels of professional development for faculty, staff and board

-Equity training and professional development are necessary to pursue and achieve equity for your district.
+Equity training and professional development are necessary to pursue and achieve equity.
 School leaders must be aware of the definition of equity and its importance in providing a high-quality education for all students.
 Most importantly, school leaders must be aware of the tools, research and resources to practice equity.
 School leaders must also assess their role in perpetuating or dismantling inequity in schools and classrooms.

-For school practices to be effective, systems must acknowledge, respond and affirm the dignity, experiences, voices and values of peoples of diverse cultures, languages, classes, races, ethnicities, religions and other diversity factors (See Arizona School Boards Association, 2017).
-Equity also requires school leaders to recognize and address their own biases and stereotypes about their students to create a positive and inclusive educational environment.
+For school practices to be effective, systems must acknowledge and affirm the experiences and values of diverse cultures, languages, classes, races, ethnicities, religions and other factors ( Arizona School Boards Association, 2017).
+Equity requires leaders to recognize and address their own biases and stereotypes about their students to create a positive and inclusive educational environment.

-Equity lens is a decision-making tool to make sure school leaders are not creating or exacerbating barriers to opportunity and to help develop more equitable focused policies and programs.
+Equity lens is a decision-making approach that ensures district leaders are not creating or exacerbating barriers to opportunity.
+Education leaders should be trained and practice an equity lens to develop more equitable policies and programs.

-Opportunity gaps between students lead to divergent academic outcomes.
-Opportunity gaps can be attributed to barriers created by our policies, practices and procedures that make it difficult for some students to gain access to educational opportunities compared to other students.
-Neutral and/or “nondiscriminatory” policies and practices are different from equity, both in legal application and in practical implementation in educational systems.
-Policies and practices that appear to not target specific groups of students may still disadvantage groups of students.
+Opportunity gaps among students lead to divergent academic outcomes.
+Opportunity gaps can be attributed to barriers created by district policies, practices and procedures that create inequitable access to educational opportunities.
+“Nondiscriminatory” policies and practices are different from equity, both in legal application and practical implementation.
+Policies and practices that do not explicitly target groups of students may still disadvantage them.

-For example, creating a Saturday school program to support students in math achievement does not, on the surface, discriminate.
-However, students who do not have access to cars or reliable public transportation on the weekends face barriers to participate, disparately impacting low-income students.
-It is important to analyze policies and practices with an equity lens to remove barriers to both access to opportunities and active engagement (See PSBA Equity Lens Approach).
+For example, creating a Saturday school program to support students in math achievement does not appear to discriminate.
+However, students who do not have access to cars or reliable public transportation on the weekends face barriers to participate, and this could disparately impact low-income students.
+It is important to analyze policies and practices with an equity lens as this approach may surface previously unacknowledged barriers to opportunities and engagement.
+(See PSBA Equity Lens Approach).

 Equity should serve as the foundation that permeates all aspects of the educational system (See PSBA Equity Systems Infographic).
-Equity-focused action plans and policies can produce systemic change to provide a high-quality education that benefits all students.
-Having a clear plan of action to incorporate equity throughout the district is essential to grow knowledge, build capacity, include diverse voices, promote accountability, implement effective practices, produce partnerships and eliminate barriers to opportunities to learn.
+Equity-focused action plans and policies can produce systemic change that benefits students.
+Having a clear plan of action is essential to grow knowledge, build capacity, include diverse voices, promote accountability, implement effective practices, produce partnerships and eliminate barriers to learning.